arunkrishnan-dt/dynatrace_snmp_2.0/1_Gather_SNMP_OIDs.md

 # Gather SNMP OIDs for extension

-Dynatrace Extension 2.0 SNMP framework requires that you provide the exact OIDs (Object Identifiers) you wish to monitor.
+Dynatrace Extension 2.0 SNMP framework requires that you provide exact OIDs (Object Identifiers) for metrics you wish to monitor.
 This approach is different to other common SNMP managers where you can present an entire MIB file.

 ### Terminology: